samlarby/nant-y-frith-mtb/README.md

 # Nanny Trail Tribe
 ## Introduction
 The purpose of this website is for users to be able to find out more information about the mountain biking club called Nant Y Frith MTB.
-Users will be able to find out basic information about the team behind the club and who helps maintain the trails.
-To be able to view the trails and found out the locations and descriptions of the trails the users will have to pay a yearly membership.
-The site will also have a shop selling club merchandise.
+Users will be able to create a profile where they can store things like their favourite place to ride and what they ride.
+The website has a page where users can view trails.
+If they want to get full details of the trails then they can subscribe to a monthly membership where they can view the current trails and an trails that are uploaded.

 ![Mock up image](documentation/readme/)

 ## Features
 * Navigation bar
-    * A simple navigation bar is at the top of the page for users to easily go through.
+    * A simple navigation bar is at the top of the page for users to easily go through the website, it also has a dropdown menu.

 ![Navigation bar](documentation/readme/navbar.jpg)

 * Home page
-    *
-    *
+    * The home page has a simple design with a logo and background image on one side and then some information on the other

 ![Home page](documentation/readme/home-page.jpg)

 * Login page
-    *
+    * The login page is a simple form

 ![Login page](documentation/readme/login-page.jpg)

 * Register page
-    *
+    *  The register page is a simple form

 ![Register page](documentation/readme/register-page.jpg)

 ## User Experience
 ### Website owner
-*
-*
-*
+* As the website owner I want to be able to see who registers to the website.
+* I want to know what type of riders, where the riders are from and where they like to ride.
+* I want to only allow users who have subscribed the chance to view the trails information.
 ### First time visitors
 * As a first time visitor I want to understand what the website is about.
 * I want to learn a bit about the Nant Y Frith location and what it has to offer.
 * I should be able to create an account for next time that I come back.
 ### Second time visitors
 * On my second visit I should be able to log into my account and view my profile.
 * On viewing my profile it should show my subscription status.
 * I should know by now that if I want to learn about trail locations and information I have to subscribe.
 * Once subscribed I should be able to view all the trails information.